space307/pure-index/README.md

 # 🌿 Pure Index

 Pure Index is utility for packages.
-It helps to find all unused exports or collect used imports of a package.
-For any local repository.
+It helps to clean your packages of unused exports with ease.

 ## Motivation